Christmas at the Mansions, The Breakers

-This morning Michaela headed out to one of the most loved of all the historic Newport mansions The Breakers.
+This morning Michaela returns to one of the most loved of all the historic Newport mansions The Breakers.

 Rhode Show Content Disclaimer: The information, advice and answers displayed in The Rhode Show section of WPRI.com are those of individual sponsors and guests and not WPRI-TV/Nexstar Media Group, Inc. WPRI.com presents this content on behalf of each participating Rhode Show sponsor.
 Sponsored content is copyrighted to its respective sponsor unless otherwise indicated.